Businesspeople

 955

-Breckenridge is a black businessman from Louisville who founded his own construction-contracting company in 1971.
-In this interview he discusses his life, family history, education, career and views of black history in Louisville.
-Redevelopment of Louisville and early black contractors are also discussed.
+Breckenridge is a Black businessman from Louisville who founded his own construction-contracting company in 1971.
+In this interview he discusses his life, family history, education, career and views of Black history in Louisville.
+Redevelopment of Louisville and early Black contractors are also discussed.

 987